hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Ledger-Id/TSS-Ledger-Id.md

 3. Set the internal candidate roster.
 4. If a previous candidate roster existed
     1. clear the associated `TssMessageTransaction` and `TssVoteTransaction` data.
-    2. set the voting closed flag to false.
+    2. remove the previous candidate roster hash from the voting closed set.

 `On TssMessageTransaction`:

 1. If the voting is closed, do nothing.
 2. If a `TssVoteTransaction` exists for this node, do nothing.
 3. If a TSS Message already exists for the share index and target roster, do nothing.
-4. `ValidateTssMessage` and if valid, add it to the list of TssMessageTransactions for the target roster.
+4. Validate the TssMessage and if valid, add it to the list of TssMessageTransactions for the target roster.
+5. Update the sequence number bit in the vote vector with the results of validation for the TssMessageTransaction.
-5. If there are (source/active roster) threshold number of valid TssMessageTransactions for the target roster, send the valid TssMessageTransactions to the TSS Key Manager.
+6. If there are (active roster) threshold number of valid TssMessageTransactions for the target roster, send the valid TssMessageTransactions transcript to the TSS Key Manager

 `On TssVoteTransaction`:

 1. If voting is closed or the vote is a duplicate of an existing vote, do nothing.
 2. Add the vote to the total and check if the threshold is met.
-3. If the threshold is met, send the voting closed notification to the TSS Message Creator.
+3. If the threshold is met, add the roster hash to the voting closed set.
-4. Send the List of TssMessageTransactions indicated in a yes vote to the TSS Key Manager.

 `On PublicSharesAndLedgerId`:

 1. If the public shares and ledger id are for the candidate roster,
-    1. set the voting closed flag to true.
-    2.
+    1. Sign the ledger ID with the node's private signing key.
+    2. send a `TssVoteTransaction` with the ledger id and the vote vector.

 ##### Validate TSS Message List